← Back to Projects

 Constant-10.7731.817-5.930.000[-14.334, -7.212]***

 (1) Size and bathrooms drive regime separation strongly.
 (2) dist_pch is economically meaningful in classification, not just in continuous pricing.
-(3) Clusters matter, consistent with submarket structure that is not fully reducible to raw coordinates.
+(3) Clusters matter, consistent with submarket structure not fully reducible to raw coordinates.

-Classification diagnostics
+Classification Diagnostics

 MetricValueNotes